RPC for NestJS

 }

-Import and use
+Import and Use

-Import the resulting client from any fetch
+Import the generated client from any fetch‑enabled environment:

 import { UserRPC } from 'vovk-client';